Civilization has risen, and we are now more evolved than ever. We have started to create a connected world, with intelligent systems everywhere.

 Interestingly, our societies are working on basic principles as many emergent systems.

 There are reward systems, like money that direct the efforts of its parts.
 Societies tend to encourage people to get more.
 The main problem is that the reward system is pitting people against each other, and working against long-term global interests.
-As for example money is provided by entities with opposite goals1 2 3
+For example, money is provided by entities with opposite goals1 2 3

-Societies needs also like any organism a source of energy to function correctly.
-It can be seen like food, water supply or electricity generators.
+Societies need also like any organism a source of energy to function correctly.
+It can be seen in food, water supply or electricity generators.

 "No reward, no structure, no system"

 The brain is using dopamine.
-A society, to create an emergent property needs to trigger such a system for specific actions under the form of money flow, fame, power.
+A society, to create an emergent property needs to trigger such a system for specific actions in the form of money flow, fame and power.
 It will encourage people to act toward it.
 An example is how social networks work by inciting us to use them more.1

-Reward systems are more and more using information technologies to work, banking systems, social network, market place and so on.
+Reward systems are more and more using information technologies to work, banking systems, social networks, market place and so on.

 These systems are often built by firms that don't care much about the security of their products.
-Reducing costs is often damageable for security.
-Quick development often leads to inadequate product quality, and encourage to skip cybersecurity tests.
+Reducing costs is often damageable to security.
+Quick development often leads to inadequate product quality and encourages skipping cybersecurity tests.

-It is interesting because this is a direct effect of money as a reward system, to increase the reward on the short term, sacrificing quality control and safeguards is an adequate solution.
+It is interesting because this is a direct effect of money as a reward system, to increase the reward in the short term, sacrificing quality control and safeguards is an adequate solution.

-We find new security breaches in the internet of things, in connected cars, etc. From power plants to connected toys, all these systems are targeted and can be use later as vector to more potent attacks against critical systems.
-Furthermore we reach the point where it allows for physical damage, something that was hard to reach before.
+We find new security breaches in the Internet of Things, in connected cars, etc. From power plants to connected toys, all these systems are targeted and can be used later as vectors for more potent attacks against critical systems.
+Furthermore, we reach the point where it allows for physical damage, something that was hard to reach before.

 "States already opened the way"

-Stuxnet was aiming enrichment Iranian uranium facility destroying centrifuges.
+Stuxnet was aiming at an Iranian enrichment uranium facility, destroying centrifuges.
 Gauss has been used against the banking information systems of some countries, Flame which has been qualified by some as super cyber-weapons is an incredible spying tool, etc.1 2 3

-Some of them were roaming free for several years before to be discovered.
+Some of them were roaming free for several years before being discovered.
 Their purpose was to infect computers without direct connection through USB sticks, target particular systems or information, and resourceful governments backed them.

 Stuxnet was aiming at industrial control systems, the kind of components used everywhere from factories to power plants.
 It gives an insight into what someone can do.

-A group or organisation that don't need to take care of not destroying everything could cause a lot of trouble.
-Creating a cyber-weapons is requiring a lot of people with a lot of knowledge and a lot of time.
+A group or organization that doesn't need to take care of not destroying everything could cause a lot of trouble.
+Creating cyber weapons is requiring a lot of people with a lot of knowledge and a lot of time.
 Some of the previously stated viruses cost around 100M$.